 Canadian Ophthalmological Society

-Proper care of contact lenses.
+How to take care of contact lenses.
 American Academy of Ophthalmology website.
-Available at: http://www.aao.org/eye-health/glasses-contacts/contact-lens-care.
-Accessed November 7, 2016.
+Available at: https://www.aao.org/eye-health/glasses-contacts/contact-lens-care.
+Accessed December 17, 2020.